summeree22/startedFromBottom/README.md

 # startedFromBottom
 This project is the Solo DevOps Side Project.

-Using EC2, Docker, Jenkins, Node.js, Express.js, React and MCP coding.
+Using EC2, Docker, Jenkins, PostgreSQL, Node.js, Express.js, React, Figma and MCP coding.